project-sunbird/sunbird-bot/README.md

 # Chatbot-core
 Core dialogue engine for chatbots

 # Router Module (A node js application to interface with frontend and bot server)
 - Installation:
     - install node and npm
     - "npm install" to install dependencies

 - configuration:
-    - "config/config.js" can be modified to change ports and other parameters
+    - "config/config.js" can be modified if needed to change ports and other parameters

 - Starting the services:
     - "node appRest" to start the REST endpoint